ddoodm/esphome-actron-b812/README.md

 - **Cool / Heat modes**: compressor engages when temperature drifts `hysteresis` past the setpoint; turns off when setpoint is reached
 - **Heat/Cool auto mode**: a deadband of `auto_deadband` °C separates the heat and cool engagement thresholds, preventing the system from bouncing between modes after an overshoot.
 After `auto_deadband_timeout` of idle, the protection expires so the unit can respond to slow thermal drift (e.g. afternoon sun)

-If no `temperature_sensor_id` is provided, the component operates as a manual controller - the compressor runs whenever the mode is cool/heat/fan-only and stops when switched off.
+A `temperature_sensor_id` is required for the compressor to engage in cool, heat, or heat/cool modes.
+Without one, `thermostat_direction` remains idle and the unit will only run the fan (if a non-auto fan speed is set).
+Fan-only mode works regardless of whether a sensor is configured.
+TODO: support manual control 😃

 ## Protocol